symfony/symfony/UPGRADE-2.1.md

   * Custom styling of individual rows of a collection form has been removed for performance reasons.
-Instead, all rows now have the same block name, where the word "entry" replaces the previous occurence of the row index.
+Instead, all rows now have the same block name, where the word "entry" replaces the previous occurrence of the row index.

     Before: